BNasmith/PTForsyth/PTFWorkofChrist.md

 our practical experience, when it is well noted, provides our theological principles.
-We do find that suffering by itself debases, and even imbrutes, instead of purifying ; that pain is an occasion rather than a cause of profit.
+We do find that suffering by itself debases, and even imbrutes, instead of purifying; that pain is an occasion rather than a cause of profit.
 That is a moral principle of spiritual experience.
 Con- sequently when excessive attention was given to